-The Best Paper award at Ivey's PhD Sustainability Academy is presented by the Network for Businesss Sustainability.
-The winning paper is featured each year in the fall edition of the Network's newsletter, which is distributed to more than 1,700 business sustainability researchers and students, and over 2,800 business managers.
+The Best Paper Award at Ivey's PhD Sustainability Academy is presented by the Beryl M. Ivey Fund for Corporate Social Responsibility.
+The winning paper is also featured in the Network for Business Sustainability newsletter, and distributed to more than 8,000 business sustainability researchers, students, and managers.

 2017 -- Grace Augustine

 Grace Augustine is a Ph.D. candidate in Sociology, Management, and Organizations.
 Her work encompasses social movements, work and occupations, and field-level emergence and change.
 Grace’s dissertation looks at the emergence of the field of sustainability and the occupation of sustainability management, and she uses qualitative methods alongside quantitative computational text analysis to ask how disparate ideas regarding a nascent field’s principles, practices, and “rules of the game” are contested and potentially cohere over time.
 In addition to this work, Grace is also currently involved in projects on corporate personhood and examining projects that are proposing technological geo-engineering solutions for a sustainable future.